 Regardless of how it all came about, we look forward to celebrating Mother’s Day on the second Sunday in May.
 This is the day to honor the women who taught us how to behave ourselves.

 We appreciate them for being such amazing role models.
 They deserve our deepest thanks for making us who we are today.
-We’ve outgrown crayon drawings and dandelion bouquets, but we owe our moms so much.
+We have outgrown crayon drawings and dandelion bouquets, but we owe our moms so much.

 This year, bask in her smile as she remembers the days when you both were so much younger.
 Instead of the crayon drawing, frame a handwritten note about how you’ve made a contribution in her name to her favorite charity or cause.
 Laugh with her about those dandelions while you freshen up her garden by planting new flowers.

-If you’re on the receiving end of this lovely day, embrace the joy and pride that comes with your child’s present.
+If you are on the receiving end of this lovely day, embrace the joy and pride that comes with your child’s present.
 Be thankful for the knowledge that this bond will live forever in both your hearts.

 Whether you give or receive, you know that Mother’s Day celebrates the ultimate gift: the unconditional love you took for granted then and hold so precious now.
 No matter how many presents we remember, this is the one that counts the most.
 This is the gift that will always sustain us.